forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

   * The viral load can be estimated by analyzing sputum, endotracheal aspirate or bronchoalveolar lavage.
 To some extent back of throat early morning saliva works too (since the lower respiratory tract fluids are cleared via the laryngopharynx towards the stomach.
 In lying positions these fluids can flow up to the back of the throat).

-### Literature for Viral Load and Diagnosis
-* A recommended meta analysis for the viral load in upper respiratory tract specimens is [Lee et al](#summarized-review-lee).
-* [Yang et al](#summary-yang) investigated the viral load across locations the respiratory tract.

 ### Detection Rates
 Sensitivity of Different Specimens freely estimated (if no direct data are available then the specimen is estimated from differences to known specimens.
 E.g. Nasal Swabs have about 10% lower detection rates than NPS so a rounded value of 0.9 * NPS rate is taken).
 In first week of a SARS-CoV-2 disease with severe or with mild symptoms.

-> The absolute viral loads vary for example during the seasons and the variants present.
-Very high viral loads are nearly always detected while viral loads towards the detection limit of a the given test method have a certain probability to give a negative test.
+> Very high viral loads are nearly always detected while viral loads towards the detection limit of a the given test method have a certain probability to give a negative test.
 Accordingly the sensitivities are very high when the distribution of the viral is centered at high values and the sensitivity decreases when low viral loads are excepted.
+The absolute viral loads vary for example during the seasons [to cite], during the disease ([Viral Load Kinetics](#viral-load-kinetics)) and the variants present [to cite].
 Thus the following values are mostly valid as relative values, the absolute percentages given can vary however (e.g. the detection rate by NPS samples around symptom onset often reach values above 90%).

 Severe  | Mild  | Specimen
 --|--|--